 Penny Warden writes, “My aim in painting these Stations of the Cross was to translate the familiar images of Christ’s final journey of trial, condemnation and eventual crucifixion, into a new arrangement of colour and form.
 I reduced the images to a minimum, to one lone(ly), life-size and faceless figure so that the viewer – instead of just observing a past event of someone else’s story – could enter instead into a dialogue with this figure.
-Whilst the stations are rooted in an historical event they speak universally the human condition.
+Whilst the stations are rooted in an historical event they speak universally of the human condition.
 ‘The Journey’ of Christ to his inevitable death is symbolic of all who suffer.

 The vibrant colours of each Station of the Cross have been chosen carefully depending on what it was depicting and also the physical location of the painting in the cathedral.
 The first station is predominantly purple suggesting the royalty of Christ and the robe given to him by his accusers.
 This theme of purple carries on through each painting mainly in a crown of thorns and in Christ’s wounds.

 There is a notable absence of any cross in the paintings, although it is strongly implied in each and the viewer is encouraged to look for it.
 The lack of a cross may enable the paintings to reach out to as wide an audience as possible.
 However more importantly, it is to convey to the viewer that suffering is not only caused by external factors or is imposed by others, but it is also an inner experience, inseparable from life.
 The paintings try to speak of the anguish of human life and of our feelings of abandonment and alienation.